Grin Events Logo

 According to Business News Daily, “Work-life balance is the state of equilibrium where a person equally prioritizes the demands of one’s career and the demands of one’s personal life.”
 In other words, work-life balance used to mean balancing the time we spend at work with the time we spend at home.

-Today, there is plenty of evidence that shows this way of thinking and managing people isn’t in everyone’s best interests.
+Today, there is plenty of evidence that this way of thinking isn’t in everyone’s best interests.

 Our Whole Worlds at Work

-The pandemic’s forced-working-from-home period gave us an intimate peek into the personal lives of employees and co-workers.
-For the first time, we realized people have toddlers (and teenagers), roommates, elderly parents, pets, messy apartments, beautiful houses, unfinished basements, and more.
+The pandemic’s forced-work-from-home period gave us an intimate peek into the personal lives of employees and co-workers.
+For the first time, we realized people have toddlers and teenagers, roommates, elderly parents, pets, messy apartments, beautiful houses, unfinished basements, and more.
 There are countless memes about funny things that happened during those first few weeks of Zoom meetings.

 This insight should change the way we see each other at work.

-Today, we bring our whole world, not just our whole selves, to work including our families, home environments, and anything else that can add or subtract from our work day, whether our company likes it or not.
+Today, we bring our whole world — not just our whole selves — to work.
+This includes our families, home environments, and anything else that can add to or subtract from our work day, whether our company likes it or not.
 We can’t simply sever ties between the various roles we play because our worlds are more integrated than ever.
 And we can use this to our advantage.

 The Benefit of Bringing Our Whole Selves to Work

-As we have started to return to the office, we have newfound appreciation for the home lives of the people we work with.
-As leaders, we can have more compassion, understanding, and empathy.
-It doesn’t mean we don’t hold workers to the same standards and keep them accountable for delivering what they’re being paid to do.
-Instead, it allows managers to lead in more effective, motivating ways that take into account an employee as a whole to maximize their productivity and ultimately, satisfaction.
+As we return to the office, we have a newfound appreciation for the home lives of the people we work with.
+As leaders, we can bring more compassion, understanding, and empathy.
+It doesn’t mean we stop holding workers accountable for delivering what the company pays them to do.
+Instead, it allows managers to lead in more effective, motivating ways — taking the whole employee into account to maximize their productivity and satisfaction.

 For example, knowing an employee has a newborn might lend itself to scheduling meetings at certain times during the day.
-Or, giving workers the flexibility to attend their kids’ games or practices and then finish work later at night, can help them feel seen and valued.
+Giving workers flexibility to attend their kids’ games or practices — and finish work later at night — can help them feel seen and valued.
 Overall, allowing for more choice about when and where to work leads to happier employees.

 Work-Play Balance